Highest Ranking Graduate - Awards

 - Authorized School Official

-There is a [Print] button and a [Submit Form] button on the upper right hand window of the PDF document.
-You must submit the form back to TEA in order to verify students for colleges or universities.
-The hard copy needs to be presented to the student, so he/she can deliver the document to the admissions office of the school he/she will be attending.
+There is a [Print] button, so the student has a copy to present to their college admissions office, an [Email to TEA] and a [Submit Form] button on the upper right hand window of the PDF document.
+You must submit the form via the [Email to TEA] or [Submit Form] buttons in order for TEA to verify students for colleges.
 If you need additional help, read the instructions on submitting the form back to TEA.

 ISD Declaration Document (PDF, 2.51MB) - Use this PDF form filled document if you are an Independent School District or a charter school within an ISD.

-Charter School Declaration Document (PDF, 1.64MB) - Use this PDF form filled document if you are charter school accredited by TEA.
+Charter School Declaration Document (PDF, 1.65MB) - Use this PDF form filled document if you are charter school accredited by TEA.

 Having Problems "submitting" the form back to TEA?

 If you have problems "submitting" the form back to TEA, which is usually caused by a firewall on your computer, save the PDF file on your computer, attach the PDF document to an email and send it to firstname.lastname@example.org.
 Do NOT scan the document as an attachment to an email.

 Mac Users with no [Submit] button

 Your Mac may open the document in Preview mode.
 There will be no [Submit] button in the upper right corner.
 You will need to close preview and open the document using Adobe Reader.
 You may not have Adobe Reader on your computer, if so you need to download and install it.
 Open the document using your Adobe Reader and you should be able to submit the form back to TEA.